CluckeyMcCormick/fictional-guacamole/scripts/Blender/animations/README.md

 ### `righthand_chop.py`
 A top-to-bottom move of the right arm, with the hand rotating so the angle is basically constant.
 Designed with a sword in mind; but any one handed weapon will suffice (provided it is placed appropriately in the Pawn's hand).

+### `fall.py`
+A static pose that's meant to be our fall animation.
+This is one is incredibly lazy, I'll admit it.
+Animation is not my strong suit, my passion, or even a passing interest.